Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Once the potatoes are boiled tender, let them cool and then peel off the skin.

-Using a fork or your fingers crush the potatoes.
+Using a fork or your fingers, crush the potatoes.

-What you want is not completely mashed potatoes but with a few small lumps.
+What you want is not completely mashed potatoes, but with a few small lumps.

-Before mixing the ingredients, keep in mind, you’ll be using green chillies, flaky fish that need to be formed into balls, you might need to wear disposable gloves if you prefer your hands not to carry the smell of fish.
+Before mixing the ingredients, keep in mind, you’ll be using green chillies, flaky fish that need to be formed into balls, and you might need to wear disposable gloves if you prefer your hands not to carry the smell of fish.

 Drain the canned fish(425g, substitute with tuna cans)and add it to the mashed potatoes.

-Season with salt(1/2 tsp), pepper(1 tbsp), lime and add the chopped onions and green chilies to the mix.
+Season with salt, pepper powder, and lime, and add the chopped onions and green chillies to the mix.

 Combine all the ingredients well.
 2-4 minutes.